squid-cache/squid-cache.github.io/docs/SquidFaq/OperatingSquid.md

 The reasoning is simple:

-1. You need root privileges to do certain things when you start an application

-(such as bind to a network socket, open a log file, perhaps read a configuration file), therefore it starts as root.
+1. You need root privileges to do certain things when you start an application, such as bind to a network socket, open a log file, perhaps read a configuration file), therefore it starts as root.

-1. Any application might contain bugs which lead to security vulnerabilities,

-which can be remotely exploited through the network connection, and until the bugs are fixed, you at least want to minimise the risk presented by them.
+1. Any application might contain bugs which lead to security vulnerabilities, which can be remotely exploited through the network connection, and until the bugs are fixed, you at least want to minimise the risk presented by them.

-1. Therefore as soon as you've done all the things involved in (1) above, you

-drop the privilege level of the application, and/or spawn a child process with reduced privilege, so that it still runs and does everything you need, but if a vulnerability is exploited, it no longer has root privilege and therefore cannot cause as much damage as it might have done.
+1. Therefore as soon as you've done all the things involved in the first step above, you drop the privilege level of the application, and/or spawn a child process with reduced privilege, so that it still runs and does everything you need, but if a vulnerability is exploited, it no longer has root privilege and therefore cannot cause as much damage as it might have done.

 Squid does this with [cache_effective_user](http://www.squid-cache.org/Doc/config/cache_effective_user).